Paris King Henri IV Equestrian Statue History

-The equestrian statue of King Henri IV is located in the middle of the Pont Neuf bridge and although the original statue dated from the 1600s, today there is actually a replica in its place that was produced in the 1800s after the original was destroyed during the French Revolution.
+The Paris King Henri IV Equestrian statue is located in the middle of the Pont Neuf bridge and although the original statue dated from the 1600s, but today there is actually a replica in its place that was produced in the 1800s after the original was destroyed during the French Revolution.

 A bit about King Henri IV